ember-learn/ember-blog/content/ember-released-5-1.md

 ---
 title: Ember 5.1 Released
 authors:
+  - jen-weber
+  - chris-krycho
-  - the-ember-learning-team
+  - jared-galanis
-date: 2023-06-23T00:00:00.000Z
+date: 2023-07-08T00:00:00.000Z
 tags:
   - releases
   - '2023'
-  - version-5-x
+  - version-5-1
 ---

-Today the Ember project is releasing version 5.1 of Ember.js, Ember Data, and Ember CLI.
+Today the Ember project is releasing version 5.1 of Ember.js, EmberData, and Ember CLI.

 This release kicks off the 5.2 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.